alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 2. Packfile is saved (packed or unpacked) into a temporary directory for quarantine.
 Commands will be sent to the "pre-receive" hook after parsed.

-3. If the "pre-receive" hook is failed to execute, the quarantine directory will be deleted, and quit.
+3. If the "pre-receive" hook failed to execute, the quarantine directory will be deleted, and quit.

 4. Move files in quarantine directory to objects directory.